sarahhagstrom/chrome-aliaser/README.md

 Enter new aliases into the Aliaser extension popup, using '%s' to denote parameters.

-Once you've entered an alias into the extension popup, you can invoke it by entering 'a' followed by a space into the address bar to summon the extension omnibox, then type the alias followed by parameter values.
+Once you've entered an alias into the extension popup, you can invoke it by entering 'a' followed by a space into the address bar to summon the extension omnibox, then type the alias followed by any parameter values it expects to see.

-For example to invoke the 'cl' alias in the above screenshot, subbing '%s' with 'seattle' type this (i.e. to go to http://seattle.craigslist.org):
+For example, to invoke the 'cl' alias in the above screenshot, subbing '%s' with 'seattle' (i.e. to go to http://seattle.craigslist.org), type this:

 `a cl seattle`

-Or to find out what the spanish translation of "good job, you", just type
+Or to find out what the spanish translation of "good job, you!" is, just type

-`a spanishfor good job, you`
+`a spanishfor good job, you!`

 Neato!